martinpoljak/command-builder/README.md

 Command Builder
 ===============

-**Command Builder** builds command runnable from shell by simple and ellegant way.
+**command-builder** builds command runnable from shell by simple and ellegant way.
 Also allows both synchronous executing or asynchronous one using [EventMachine][1].
 Here is an real example of call to `jpegoptim`: